 Information on graduate financial assistance is available in the Graduate Catalogue and through the Office of Financial Aid.
 You can follow the links below to the information online or request a copy of the catalogue from the Office of Graduate Studies at 508.999.8026.

 Tuition and Fees

-Information regarding tuition and fees is listed in the Graduate Catalog.
-The most current information is available online.
+The most current information regarding tuition and fees is listed in the online Graduate Catalog.
 You can browse the catalog online or request a copy from the Office of Graduate Studies at (508) 999-8026.